erikwestlund/ohdsi-test-data/README.md

-# Set up a PostgreSQL database with OHDSI test data.
+# Set up a PostgreSQL database with ODHSI test data.

 Requirements for PostgreSQL: